hindu-comm/mail_stream_advaita-l/2017/10/SrividyA_and_advaita/163__Venkatraghavan_S.md

 > > SrividyA hold that one would need to transition from SrividyA upAsana to
 > > jnAna sAdhana for moksha?
 > >
-> ​As a Vedantin, especially, as​ in vivaraNa, it may be said that it causes
+> As a Vedantin, especially, as in vivaraNa, it may be said that it causes
 > chittashuddhi of such an extent in its culmination that a slight tinge of
 > knowledge of oneness from any source can result in mokSha.
 However, for a
 > practitioner of upAsana, that itself is most likely to appear as leading to